-- Existing use and the lawfulness of that use must be verified, all users (existing and new) must apply for licences, a good understanding of future use scenarios must be developed and water required for equity purposes and rural development must be clearly understood. - Water availability must be understood as thoroughly as possible with "best available" existing information used to model all possible reconciliation options. - Reserve scenarios must be developed for all significant resources in the catchment, for instance, the river flow requirements for all possible classes that may be considered. - The development of strategies for implementing licensing (abstraction controls), the Reserve and Resource Quality Objectives must go hand in hand with the rest of the processes to ensure that practical, workable solutions are developed.
+- Existing use and the lawfulness of that use must be verified, all users (existing and new) must apply for licences, a good understanding of future use scenarios must be developed and water required for equity purposes and rural development must be clearly understood. - Water availability must be understood as thoroughly as possible with "best available" existing information used to model all possible reconciliation options. - Reserve scenarios must be developed for all significant resources in the catchment, for instance, the river flow requirements for all possible classes that may be considered. - The development of strategies for implementing the licensing (abstraction controls, for example), the Reserve and Resource Quality Objectives (i.e. incrementally over time) must go hand in hand with the rest of the processes to ensure that practical, workable solutions are found.